OffCourse/offcourse-documentation/source/content/marketing/Courses/course-clojure-script.html.md

 title: ""
 date: 2-10-2016
 ---
-# ClojureScript (forthcoming)
+# ClojureScript

 *8 weeks, 16 hours per week, working knowledge of JavaScript required*

-Through an 8-week program, you will learn about Clojure and ClojureScript and become familiar with core funcational programming fundamentals.
+Through an 8-week program, you will learn about Clojure and ClojureScript and become familiar with core functional programming fundamentals (forthcoming).

 This course is also available with coaching.
 For more information, [check out our barter bootcamp](http://offcourse.io/contribute).